Larmbs/QueueType/README.md

 ```

 ## Future Plans

-New objects
-- [] Create a queue load balancer
+- Create a queue load balancer
-- [] Allow an interface for queues with channels
+- Allow an interface for queues with channels